umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ![Formatting Buttons](images/Formatting-Buttons-v11.png)

 The most basic and probably the most familiar way to control formatting are via the formatting buttons.
-These work the same as those found in most word processing applications such as Microsoft Word.
+These work the same as those found in most word-processing applications such as Microsoft Word.
 With these you can apply basic formatting such as Bold, Italic, Underline, altering text alignment, bulleted and numbered lists, and altering text indentations.

-Regardless of the formatting being applied, you can apply a format using the formatting buttons by:
+Regardless of the formatting being applied, you can apply a format using the formatting buttons:

-1. Selecting the text you want to apply the formatting to.
+1. Select the text you want to apply the formatting to.
 2. Click the appropriate format button to apply the formatting you wish to add.

 ### Copying Content from Other Programs